Layer Parenting and Null Objects

 1.jpg

-In this project, layers are parented together in a chain to create a sophisticated crane animation.
+This project's layers are parented together in a chain to create a sophisticated crane animation.

 Effects and Parenting